 KM: He was really involved, from day one.
 We worked on the story treatment for a good four or five months with Pete.
 He’s actually a producer, in the credits.
 There are so many people who get those credits and don’t do anything.
 But Pete did a lot of reviewing and creative direction.

 At the beginning, he has these rules.
 They’re really funny; they’re the “Peter rules.”
 He would just come down hard, saying that “Turtles don’t have fingernails!
 Don’t put fingernails on the Turtles!”
 We’d be like, “But, Pete, it’s just fingernails.” [laughs] But then we’d be like, “Hey, Pete, we want to completely redesign the Turtles, so that they look more like teenagers.”
 And he’d be like, “Eh, okay.
 Cool.
 Sounds like a good idea.”
 It was really funny.
 We had these really cool utility designs for [the Turtles'] belts.
 We said, “What about these, Pete?”
 Then we got back this half-page rant about how those belts don’t work and how he wants the traditional leather-strap belts.

 So, yeah, he was really involved with it.
 I think the area he first lightened up with was probably the visuals.
 I think as soon as he saw the test images coming back, he knew that we were on the right track.

 AV: Can you think of any of the other rules that Pete had?

-KM: Turtles are not interested in girls – at all.
-Not that I probably would have wanted that anyway, but I mean it’s just a big pet peeve with Pete.
+KM: Turtles are not interested in girls — at all.
+Not that I probably would have wanted that anyway, but it’s a big pet peeve with Pete.
 It’s like you having a crush on a French poodle.
 He’s a turtle, and she’s a human.
-There’d be no crossover, right.
-So there was that.
+There would be no crossover, right?
+So, there was that.

 There’s absolutely no mention of Venus de Milo, the female Turtle.
 You can’t even joke about that with Peter.
 It’s just one of those things that he hates with a passion.